nhsengland/sharing-platform-docs/technical/architecture/decisions/0004-supported-browsers.md

 ## Proposal

+To align our supported browsers with  Microsoft and NHS Digital browser support.

-NF-004 in the original Platform Non-Function Requirements document lists the suggeste browsers to be supported, however, given Microsoft Internet Explorer has reached end-of-life in the Microsoft Lifecycle Policy and NHS Digital's subsequent move to [stop supporting Internet Explorer](https://digital.nhs.uk/about-nhs-digital/standards-for-web-products/withdrawal-of-support-for-internet-explorer), we will do the same.
+Microsoft Internet Explorer has reached end-of-life in the Microsoft Lifecycle Policy and NHS Digital has subsequently moved to [stop supporting Internet Explorer](https://digital.nhs.uk/about-nhs-digital/standards-for-web-products/withdrawal-of-support-for-internet-explorer).

 Shown below are the list of browsers we intend to test our application with:-